-As the summer temperature rises, you swap pants for shorts and boots for sandals, but do you need to swap your winter duvet (or comforter) with a summer duvet (or comforter) in your bedroom?
-If you pack up your bulky winter duvet in exchange for a more lightweight duvet, you’re not alone!
+As the summer temperature rises, you swap pants for shorts and boots for sandals, but do you need to swap your thick duvet (or comforter) with a lightweight duvet (or comforter) in your bedroom?
+If you are doing so, you’re not alone!
 Summer duvets (or comforters) are commonplace in Hong Kong households, and they even have their own name - "冷氣被" meaning “air-conditioning duvet”.
-In the U.S., they are also called summer comforter.
+In the U.S., they are also called summer comforters.
 As this name suggests, it is more than just a blanket, it is also the perfect bedding item for you to survive Hong Kong’s weather.

 It is not an April’s fool joke!
 Filled with either cotton, polyester or microfiber, summer duvets are available to buy separately or as part of a thicker duvet set (子母被) which is common in Hong Kong for higher flexibility throughout the year.
 However, if you arm yourself with the right knowledge and invest wisely, you can purchase one duvet that will provide optimal body temperature regulation and see you through all four seasons, sparing you the time it takes to switch duvets, the storage space in your tiny Hong Kong closet, and (importantly) your hard-earned dollars!